Vestel: Televisions and white goods

-Vestel, together with its subsidiary brands has a significant share in the European market of consumer electronics and home appliances, in particular TV sets.
+Vestel Elektronik, together with its subsidiary brands has a significant share in the European market of consumer electronics and home appliances, in particular TV sets.
 As of 2006, Vestel was the largest TV producer in Europe with more than 8 million units sold, accounting for a quarter of the European market.
-Vestel also has a subsidiary brand Vestfrost, used for white goods, and Luxor, used for televisions, sold in the Nordic countries.
-In 2014, Vestel entered the smartphone market.
+Because the company is mainly an original design manufacturer (ODM) for other brands and a focus on low-margin budget products, Businessweek in 2011 called it the "unknown TV giant".